 Valuation

-In April 2021, Patreon announced a $155 million Series F led by Tiger Global, which valued the creator economy platform at $4 billion.
-Key investors also included New Enterprise Associates and Woodline Partners.
+In April 2021, Patreon announced a $155 million Series F round led by Tiger Global, which valued the company at $4 billion.
+Existing investors from prior rounds included New Enterprise Associates and Woodline Partners.
+As of October 2025, the company has raised a total of $413.3 million.

 Key Opportunities